uos/.github/profile/README.md

 ## Involved Research Groups

-This organization is shared with research groups at Osnabrück University working in the field of mobile robotics.
+This organization is shared with research groups at Osnabrück University (UOS) working in the field of mobile robotics.

 ### Knowledge-Based Systems
 - Website: [kbs.informatik.uos.de](https://kbs.informatik.uni-osnabrueck.de)